 Track C: Culture and Language

-This track combines Tracks A and B. Students must take two language courses at the intermediate level or advanced level, plus two non-language South Asian studies courses.
-Language courses taken in Track C may also be used to satisfy the CAS foreign language requirement.
+Students must take two language courses at the intermediate level or advanced level, plus two non-language South Asian studies courses.
+The language courses may also be used to satisfy the CAS foreign language requirement.

 Policies Applying to the Minor